-Line 8 - If you elected to paid taxes by category over the distributable share on the net long-term capital gain (or loss) from a partnership or special partnership, enter the amount informed on line 1, Part III of Form 480.60 EC.
+Line 8 - If you elected to paid taxes by category over the distributable share on the net long-term capital gain (or loss) from a pass-through entity, enter the amount informed on line 1, Part III of Form 480.60 EC.

-PART III - LONG-TERM CAPITAL ASSETS GAINS AND LOSSES REALIZED UNDER SPECIAL LEGISLATION
+PART III - CAPITAL ASSETS GAINS AND LOSSES REALIZED UNDER SPECIAL LEGISLATION

-You must inform in this part only the long-term capital gain or loss derived from the sale of shares or other property of a business that operates with a decree granted under any special act, or that operates and benefits from any special act, in which a special tax rate is provided in lieu of the tax imposed by the Code.
+You must inform in this part only the capital gain or loss derived from the sale of shares or other property of a business that operates with a decree granted under any special act, or that operates and benefits from any special act, in which a special tax rate is provided in lieu of the tax imposed by the Code.